 Petsie helps family dealing with Dementia

 It’s a hard decision for the entire family when a loved one needs more care and makes the decision to move them into a nursing home or assisted living facility.
-Teri and her family made that decision for their mom Sandy.
-Unfortunately, Sandy, who suffers from Dementia had to leave her adorable dog Roxy behind.
-Many nursing home facilities don’t allow pets.
-Teri said after moving in, she saw how much her mother missed her Roxy.
-So she took matters into her own hands and ordered a Petsie.
+Teri and her family made that decision for their mom, Sandy.
+Unfortunately, many nursing home facilities don’t allow pets, so Sandy had to leave her adorable dog Roxy behind.
+Teri noticed how much her mother missed her Roxy, so she took matters into her own hands and ordered a Petsie.

 Watch Sandy’s heartwarming reaction to receiving her Petsie of Roxy.